🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 Our Testing Experience

-The Cub Cadet Ultima ZT1 is a no-nonsense workhorse.
-The Kohler 7000 engine started easily every time and maintained consistent power through thick spots.
-The 3-year unlimited hours warranty provides peace of mind that's rare at this price point.
+The Cub Cadet Ultima ZT1 is a straightforward workhorse that prioritizes reliability over premium features.
+The Kohler 7000 started easily every session and maintained consistent power through thick patches of fescue.
+The 3-year unlimited hours warranty is unmatched at this price — most competitors limit warranty claims to a set number of hours.

-Best for: Buyers who want reliability and strong warranty protection over premium features.
+Best for: Buyers who want the best warranty protection and proven reliability over premium comfort features.

 4. Troy-Bilt Mustang Z42